Chatanga/DuneImmorality/README.md

 - __Resource.lua__ - A class handling the resources tokens (spice, solaris, etc.) on the various boards.
 - __ScoreBoard.lua__ - A facade to retrieve the VP tokens from their various locations on the maiboard and player boards.
 Badly named actually, since it doesn't handle the shared VP track.
 - __ShipmentTrack.lua__ - Handle the shipping track and its freighters from the Ix extension.
+- __TechCard.lua__ - Describes all the Tech tiles, mainly their costs and acquisition bonuses.
 - __TechMarket.lua__ - Handles the tech market (and its "tiles" which are cards actually) from the Ix extension.
 - __ThroneRow.lua__ - Manages the Throne row for the 6P mode.
 - __TleilaxuResearch.lua__ - Manages the whole Tleilax board from the Immortality extension : 2D research track, Tleilax track and specimen space.